 Unavailable if the Rule Action is Warn.
 For more information about Application Settings, see Manage Application Settings.

 b.
-Select applications and click Apply.
+Select available applications and click Apply.

 d.
-Select content categories and click Apply.
+Select available content categories and click Apply.

 Unavailable if the Rule Action is Warn.

-Note: Before you can add a destination list as a rule, you must first add the destination list to Umbrella through Umbrella's Policy Components section.
+Note: Before you can add a destination list to a rule, you must first add the destination list to Umbrella through Umbrella's Policy Components section.
 For more information, see Add a Web Destination List.

 f.
 From the pull-down menu, choose a destination list and click Apply.

 g.
 Optionally, if the Rule Action is Isolate, enable Any Destination.